-The White Lotus Art Form System was founded by Brian K Leishman in 1996 AD and was introduced to the general public in 1997.
+In “basic skill development” was founded and developed by Brian K Leishman in 1972 AD and was initially introduced to the general public in 1980.
 This specific branch of the White Lotus System of Unarmed Combat® is used to impart the first dimension of martial preparation.
-The teachings imparted in this dimension represents the system’s most basic level of martial preparation.
-In this dimension of martial preparation, the students’ overall attention is directed towards learning a series of biomechanical events.
-As an example, a series of biomechanical positions, biomechanical actions, biomechanical presentations, and biomechanical patterns.
-Once learned, these biomechanical events contribute to the development of the students’ art form skills.
-More specifically, a series of physical processes, biomechanical skills, that are symbolic of guarding, striking, blocking, parrying, grappling, or throwing.
+The teachings imparted in this dimension represents the system’s most basic level of martial exercises.
+In this dimension of martial preparation, the students’ overall attention is directed towards learning a series of fixed biomechanical events.
+As an example, a series of fixed biomechanical positions, fixed biomechanical actions, fixed biomechanical presentations, and fixed biomechanical patterns.
+Once learned, these fixed biomechanical events contribute to the development of the students’ martial skills.
+More specifically, a series of physical processes, biomechanical skills, that are symbolic of guarding, striking, blocking, parrying, grappling, or throwing. of martial preparation,

 In this specific branch of the White Lotus System of Unarmed Combat®, students are advised not to engage in combat.
-The knowledge that is acquired, and the skills that are developed, in the White Lotus Art Form System do not represent everything that is needed to successfully engage in two man exercises, sparring exercises, or in combat.
+The knowledge that is acquired, and the skills that are developed, in “basic skill development” do not represent everything that is needed to successfully engage in two man exercises, sparring exercises, or in combat.
 Please keep in

 © 2017 – 2020 Brian K Leishman All Rights Reserved